corbado/example-passkeys-flutter/README.md

 Flutter automatically hosts the correct assetlinks.json on its own local webserver inside the emulator.
-To make this webserver accessible from the outside, execute ```adb forward tcp:8080 tcp:8080``` to build a tunnel between the emulator and your pc.
+To make this webserver accessible from the outside, execute ```adb forward tcp:8080 tcp:8080``` to build a tunnel between the emulator and your machine.
-Then run ```ngrok http 8080``` to build a tunnel from your pc to the internet.
-This command will provide you with an individual ngrok url.
-You can use this url to access the webserver from the outside.
+Then run ```ngrok http 8080``` to build a tunnel from your machine to the internet.
+This command will provide you with an individual ngrok URL.
+You can use this URL to access the webserver from the outside.

-### 3.2 Option 2: Hosting the assetlinks.json yourself
+### 3.2 Option 2: Remote hosting of the assetlinks.json

-If you want to host the assetlinks file yourself, use the following JSON template and store it under
+If you want to host `assetlinks.json yourself, use the following JSON template and store it under
 ```https://your-domain.com/.well-known/assetlinks.json```:

 ```json